Home

 As always, I produced a variety of images during a few visits to his home.
 I chose this one because I thought it captured him the best.

-Stay tuned!
-There's more to come on drawing pencil sketches.
+Subscribe to my RSS feed ... there's more to come on drawing pencil sketches.

 Return from Drawing Pencil Sketches to Home Page